skadistats/clarity/README.md

 Clarity is a parser for Dota 2 and CSGO replay files written in Java.

-# Caution - new feature
+# Version 2.5 (last updated March 28, 2020)

-Today (July 18, 2019) I merged work on a big new feature, which aims at reproducing entity data more accurately.
-While making parsing entities quite a bit slower, the data it produces is much more accurate, and the related events (@OnEntity{Created,Updated,Deleted}) contain less duplicates.
+Version 2.5 has been quite a lot slower and buggy, because of overly accurate reproduction of client frame handling in the Source engine.
+Today I refactored a lot of the handling, to get back to how clarity 2.4 does things.

-This also fixes longstanding issues, like entities with the same handle getting instantiated by the parser multiple times, preventing client code to reliably hold a reference to an entity.
+The result is worth it: Speeds are back to 2.4 level, while console replays and live data will work fine.

-It has already been battle tested with some closed source parsers, but you might still find problems - so use 2.5-SNAPSHOT with caution, and report bugs!
+2.5 has already been battle tested with some closed source parsers, but you might still find problems - so use 2.5-SNAPSHOT with caution, and report bugs!

 # Version 2.4.1 released